Advanced Content Authoring and Reporting - Sending a grade from a Storyline module in WordPress to Canvas

 - Click Update (or Publish if it is a brand new page) button on the right to save the Auto Grade Sync settings.

-If you wish to request reports on student usage of your module you can read more in Advanced Content Authoring and Reporting - Requesting a report or exporting Storyline data from Learning Locker and working with the data in Excel .
+If you wish to request reports on student usage of your module, you can read more in Advanced Content Authoring and Reporting - Requesting Student Activity Data for Storyline Modules From Learning Locker.
 The article also includes directions for departmental support staff to run basic reports in Learning Locker.

-- If you are not seeing the students you would expect in Step 7 above, double check to see that you have the Beginning Date and Ending Date set correctly.
+- If you are not seeing the students you would expect in Step 7 above, double check that you correctly set the Beginning Date and Ending Date.
 Make sure the end date is set for the day after the last grade you would expect.

 - If you have found your auto-grade sync settings did not save, set them again and make sure you click the Update button on the right of the page.